Murder of Narumi Kurosaki: Events

 On Sunday, 4 December 2016, Narumi attended her dance class as usual, leaving at around 4:00 PM.
 In the early hours of 5 December, around 3:20 AM, approximately fifteen students at Narumi's residence heard screams followed by a thud.
 Rachel Hope, a British student, messaged a friend: "I'm scared, I heard a noise like someone was being killed."
 Another student, Nabil Drissi, investigated but could not determine the source of the sounds.
 The following day, Narumi's classmates noted her absence from class, stating that she had never missed a class before.

 Over the next few days, Narumi's family and friends received messages from her phone via text and social media claiming that she had a problem with her passport and needed to go to the Japanese consulate in Lyon.
 On 6 December, her bank card was used to purchase a one-way train ticket to Lyon.
-However, passengers seated near her assigned seat reported not seeing anyone matching her description.
+However, Narumi's consular jurisdiction fell under the Japanese consulate in Strasbourg, not Lyon, which had only administrative offices; furthermore, passengers seated near her assigned seat reported not seeing anyone matching her description.
 Subsequent messages claimed she had a new boyfriend and was traveling alone.
 No further messages were received after 12 December.

 On 14 December, the Center for Applied Linguistics in Besançon alerted the police, who entered Narumi's room on 15 December.
 Investigators initially suspected Arthur del Piccolo, Narumi's new boyfriend.
 During his interrogation, Del Piccolo mentioned Nicolás Zepeda, describing him as jealous and possessive, and revealed that Zepeda had hacked his Facebook account.
 Initially, this information was not considered decisive due to the geographical distance.
 However, geolocation data from Narumi's phone revealed that she had been at a restaurant on the night of 4 December, and the bill had been paid with a Chilean bank card.